teracyhq/dev/docs/workflow.rst

 Usually, a new branch should be branched off from a target to-be-merged remote branch.
 It is often *upstream/develop* or sometimes *upstream/master*.
-However, there are cases which are not applied:
+However, there are cases which are not applied.

-Always keep in mind that you need to rebase often the work of that upstream branch to your working branch.
+Remember to rebase your local branch with the remote upstream branch as often as possible.

-Firstly, you must know what the meaning of “Branching Off” is .
-In a shorthand, it means you checkout from a branch, then create another branch from that checkout.
+Firstly, you must know what the meaning of “Branching Off” is.
+It means you checkout from a branch, then create another branch from that checkout.
 ::

-    $ git checkout branch-1 -b branch-2
+    $ git checkout upstream/branch-1 -b branch-2

-Here is how it works: Git starts checkout branch-1, then creates branch-2 based on that checkout.
+Here is how it works:

-Now branch-2 is on your local and ready for you to work on it.
+Git starts to checkout the ``branch-1`` branch, then creates a new branch named ``branch-2`` basing on the ``branch-1`` branch.
+Now you are at the ``branch-2`` branch on your local and it's ready for you to work on it.

-This is a demonstration example. ``phuonglm`` is working on ``features/DEV-1-fabric-deployment-virtual-machine``, and you are going to work on ``features/DEV-2-fabric-deployment-remote-machine`` which depends on ``phuonglm’s features/DEV-1``.
+This is a demonstration example. ``phuonglm`` is working on the ``features/#12-fabric-deployment-virtual-machine`` branch, and you are going to work on the ``features/#13-fabric-deployment-remote-machine`` branch which depends on phuonglm’s ``features/#12-fabric-deployment-virtual-machine`` branch.
 On this case, you MUST indicate the branch name with ``deps_<issue-key>``.

-(In case, you are working on a branch which depends on many different branches, the branch name should have ``deps_<issue-key[_issue-key]>``.
-For example: ``deps_DEV-1_DEV-2``.)
+In case, you are working on a branch which depends on many different branches, the branch name should have ``deps_<issue-key>_<issue-key>``.
+For example: ``deps_#1_#2``.
 ::

     $ git remote add phuonglm https://github.com/phuonglm/teracy-django-boilerplate.git       (1)
     $ git fetch phuonglm                                                                      (2)
-    $ git checkout phuonglm/features/DEV-1-fabric-deployment-virtual-machine -b               (3)
+    $ git checkout phuonglm/features/#12-fabric-deployment-virtual-machine -b               (3)
-      features/DEV-2-fabric-deploymen-remote-machine-deps_DEV-1
+      features/#13-fabric-deployment-remote-machine-deps_#12
-    $ git push origin features/DEV-2-fabric-deployment-remote-machine-deps_DEV-1              (4)
+    $ git push origin features/#13-fabric-deployment-remote-machine-deps_#12              (4)

 Details:
-    - \(1) Adds the official repository from which you use source code for your issue.
+    - \(1) Adds the official repository from which you use the source code for your issue.
     - \(2) Fetches to get the new updates of the official repository.
-    - \(3) Creates a new branch on your local device basing the remote branch.
+    - \(3) Creates a new branch on your local device basing on the remote branch.
-    - \(4) Pushes your new branch to Git to wait for being reviewed and merged to the ``features/DEV-1`` branch.
+    - \(4) Pushes your new branch to ``Git`` to wait for being reviewed and merged to the ``features/#12-fabric-deployment-virtual-machine`` branch.

-When the ``phuonglm’s features/DEV-1-fabric-deployment-virtual-machine`` has some updates, you need to fetch and rebase on that branch:
+When the phuonglm’s ``features/#12-fabric-deployment-virtual-machine`` branch has any updates, you need to fetch and rebase on that branch:
 ::

     $ git fetch phuonglm
-    $ git rebase phuonglm/features/DEV-1-fabric-deployment-virtual-machine
+    $ git rebase phuonglm/features/#12-fabric-deployment-virtual-machine
-    $ git push origin features/DEV-2-fabric-deployment-remote-machine-deps_DEV-1 -f
+    $ git push origin features/#13-fabric-deployment-remote-machine-deps_#12 -f

-When ``phuonglm’s features/DEV-1`` is merged into ``upstream/develop``, you need to rebase on it to get these new updates:
+When phuonglm’s ``features/features/#12-fabric-deployment-virtual-machine`` branch is merged into ``upstream/develop``, you need to rebase on it to get these new updates:
 ::

     $ git fetch upstream
     $ git rebase upstream/develop
-    $ git push origin features/DEV-2-fabric-deployment-remote-machine-deps_DEV-1 -f
+    $ git push origin features/#13-fabric-deployment-remote-machine-deps_#12 -f

 .. note::
        Git is a distributed version control system, so collaboration like this should be encouraged.